• Skip to primary navigation

 • Package Ziti pasta: Any brand, including gluten-free ziti will work in this recipe.
 You can substitute the ziti noodles for another type of tube pasta such as rigatoni or penne pasta

 • Ricotta Cheese: Incorporating creamy ricotta is the very best part of this dish, in my opinion!
-If you happen to run out of ricotta, you can even make your own in less than 30 minutes!
+If you happen to run out of ricotta, you can even make your own homemade ricotta in less than 30 minutes!

 • Large Egg